flolilo/media-copytool/README.md

 Explanation of parameters:

-`-showparams`    :    Show the parameters as the script has saved them.
+* `-showparams` : Show the parameters as the script has saved them.

-`-GUI_CLI_Direct`    :    "GUI"    = Start Graphical User Interface
-                        "CLI"    = Start Interactive selection of options "Direct"    = Start with values as set in parameters.
+* `-GUI_CLI_Direct` : `"GUI"` = Start Graphical User Interface; `"CLI"`    = Start Interactive selection of options; `"Direct"`    = Start with values as set in parameters.

-`-InputPath`		:	Input-path
+* `-InputPath`		:	Input-path

-`-OutputPath`		:	Output-path
+* `-OutputPath`		:	Output-path

-`-MirrorEnable`		:	Value of 1 enables additional output-path `-MirrorPath`		:	Additional output-path `-PresetFormats`	:	Formats to search for.
+* `-MirrorEnable`		:	Value of 1 enables additional output-path

+* `-MirrorPath`		:	Additional output-path

+* `-PresetFormats`	:	Formats to search for.
 				Can = *.cr2,
 				Nik = *.nrw & *.nef,
 				Son = *.arw,
 				Jpg = *.jpg & *.jpeg,
 				Mov = *.mov & *.mp4,
 				Aud = *.wav & *.mp3 & *.m4a

-`-CustomFormatsEnable`:	Enable / disable custom formats to search for.
+* `-CustomFormatsEnable`:	Enable / disable custom formats to search for.
 1 enables, 0 disables.

-`-CustomFormats`	:	Specify custom formats, separated by commata.
+* `-CustomFormats`	:	Specify custom formats, separated by commata.
 				"*" will search and copy ALL files, "*.ext1","*.ext2" will search and copy all files with specified formats, "media*" will copy all files starting with "media", regardless their format.

-`-OutputSubfolderStyle`:	"none" = No Subfolder(s)
+* `-OutputSubfolderStyle`:	"none" = No Subfolder(s)
 				"yyyy-mm-dd"	= e.g. 2017-01-31
 				"yyyy_mm_dd"	= e.g. 2017_01_31
 				"yy-mm-dd"	= e.g. 17-01-31
 				"yy_mm_dd"	= e.g. 17_01_31

-`-HistoryFile`		:	"use"		: Check history-file for already imported files.
+* `-HistoryFile`		:	"use"		: Check history-file for already imported files.
 				"delete"	: Delete/overwrite the file.
 				"ignore"	: Ignore it for checking.

-`-WriteHist`		:	Enable / disable writing stats of newly copied file to history-				file.
+* `-WriteHist`		:	Enable / disable writing stats of newly copied file to history-	file.
 1 enables, 0 disables.

-`-InputSubfolderSearch`:	Enable / disable searching in subfolders in the input-path.
+* `-InputSubfolderSearch`:	Enable / disable searching in subfolders in the input-path.
 				1 enables, 0 disables.

-`-DupliCompareHashes`	:	Enable / disable comparing all hashes for duplicate-					verification.
+* `-DupliCompareHashes`	:	Enable / disable comparing all hashes for duplicate-verification.
 This will take up more time, especially with many files.
 1 enables, 0 disables.

-`-CheckOutputDupli`	:	Enable / Disable additional duplicate-verification by searching 				for similar files in the output-path.
+* `-CheckOutputDupli`	:	Enable / Disable additional duplicate-verification by searching for similar files in the output-path.
 1 enables, 0 disables feature.

-`-PreventStandby`	:   	Prevent standby by starting additional script 						preventsleep.ps1.
+* `-PreventStandby`	:   	Prevent standby by starting additional script `preventsleep.ps1`.
 1 enables, 0 disables.

-`-RememberInPath`	:	Remember input-path.
+* `-RememberInPath`	:	Remember input-path.
 1 enables, 0 disables feature.

-`-RememberOutPath`	:	Remember output-path.
+* `-RememberOutPath`	:	Remember output-path.
 1 enables, 0 disables feature.

-`-RememberMirrorPath`	:	Remember additional out-path.
+* `-RememberMirrorPath`	:	Remember additional out-path.
 1 enables, 0 disables feature.

-`-RememberSettings`	:	Remember parameters (excl.
+* `-RememberSettings`	:	Remember parameters (excl.
 Remember-Parameters).
 				1 enables, 0 disables feature.

-`-debug`			:	1 Shows additional verbose, 2 enables pausing after each 				step of the script.
+* `-debug`			:	1 Shows additional verbose, 2 enables pausing after each step of the script.
 Default is 0.

 You don't have to specify all parameters all the time: if you don't specify them, they will fall back to their remembered setting (-showparams 1 will show them to you).
 A few examples: